 Use floating assignment so that users log in to any available desktop.
 This setting reduces the number of desktops required if everyone does not need to be logged in at the same time.

-Create View Composer linked-clone desktops so that desktops share the same base image and use less storage space in the datacenter than full virtual machines.
+Create instant-clone or View Composer linked-clone desktops so that desktops share the same base image and use less storage space in the data center than full virtual machines.